We’ve seen people’s response to the service and its new features in real time. It’s already having an impact

 What we did

 We started the project with a handover from the previous supplier.
 We worked closely with them to understand how the platform had been built and make sure we were able to extend and support it.
-We also found out some more about Mind’s goals and strategy, and the history of the previous platform and Side by Side, to gain a deeper understanding of the service.
+We also found out some more about Mind’s goals and the history of the previous platform and Side by Side, to gain a deeper understanding of the service.

 Taking on a new code base that we aren’t familiar with is rarely straightforward.
-Side by Side has a custom frontend (React) built on top of Discourse’s API (Ruby on Rails).
+Side by Side had a custom frontend (React) built on top of Discourse’s API (Ruby on Rails).
 This presented some challenges as the service diverged from default Discourse behaviour which caused some unexpected side effects.

 What we learned